-On Twitter (@LADWP), the LADWP reported within the city one main break and power outages in the Garment district, a portion of San Pedro, and in Granada Hills as potential impacts of the M6.4 event.
+On Twitter (@LADWP), the LADWP reported within the City of Los Angeles one main break and power outages in the Garment district, a portion of San Pedro, and in Granada Hills as potential impacts of the M6.4 event.
 The also reported power outage affecting about 100 customers in the Encino/Valley Glenn area resulting as a potential result of the M7.1 event.